Table of Contents

 The following points about formwork are worth noting:

 a.
 The joints made in the formwork should be simple.
-The joints of the formwork should be preferably tongued and grooved so as to ensure water-tightness and minimize the possibility of the slurry oozing out.
+The joints of the formwork should be preferably tongued and grooved to ensure water-tightness and minimize the possibility of the slurry oozing out.

 b.
 The surface of formwork which is to come in contact with concrete is usually coated with crude oil or soft soap solution, to prevent the possibility of concrete getting stuck to it.